Skateside/pocket-grimoire-store/documentation.md

 - `false` - the slice's data won't be loaded.
 - function (default) - A function that defines how the data is loaded.

+The function has 2 properties:

+- `initialData` - The initial state of the slice.
+- `data` - Stored data, which might be `undefined`.